 Often hypothyroid patients struggle with cold intolerance.
 It is essential to keep your temperature levels in check so that your metabolism functions correctly, and your body temperature is regulated.

-When you are well, taking vitamins and supplements, as well as regularly getting physical exercise, may help to prevent you from catching a cold or the flu.
+When you are well, taking thyroid vitamins and supplements, as well as regularly getting physical exercise, may help to prevent you from catching a cold or the flu.

 If you're sick, stay home if you're able.
 Avoid spreading your germs and have consideration for those who are already up against chronic illness.